 Approximately 9 percent of adults and 17 percent of individuals who smoked the drug during their teenage years became addicted to marijuana.
-Studies indicate that marijuana use increase the risk for future addiction to tobacco, alcohol and other drugs like cocaine and opiates.
+Studies indicate that marijuana use increases the risk for future addiction to tobacco, alcohol, and other drugs like cocaine and opiates.

 The long-term use of marijuana can lead to financial difficulties, which can result in destructive behaviors, including lying and theft.
 The addiction increases dependence on public assistance because of chronic unemployment and the inability to keep a good job.
 Long-term use can also lead to relationship problems with family members and friends.

 Is Marijuana Deadly?

 In light of marijuana’s potential side effects, researchers are evaluating the risk for death among those who use the drug.
 While sudden death is an unlikely issue for the vast majority of marijuana users, the drug is associated with serious, long-term consequences.
 The amount of THC present in marijuana has steadily increased over the past few decades.
 This makes the drug more potent.
 Using marijuana can significantly raise your heart rate for several hours after you smoke the drug.
 You may also experience an irregular heartbeat and lower blood pressure.
 This raises the risk of a heart attack or stroke.
 Research indicates that smoking marijuana may lead to lung cancer.
 Smoking synthetic marijuana poses even greater risks.

 Getting Help for an Addiction